 Pupa

-Some caterpillars spin cocoons of silken thread around themselves, while others just change shape with a hard outer shell to protect the pupa.
-Inside the pupa, changes occur, and soon a beautiful moth emerges into the world.
-Within an hour, the moth’s wings have strengthened, and it is ready to fly off in search of a mate.
+Some caterpillars spin cocoons of silken thread around themselves, while others simply form a hard outer shell.
+Inside, the change to an adult moth takes place.
+Within an hour of emerging, the moth's wings have strengthened and it's ready to fly off in search of a mate.

 What Do Moths Eat?